- Run the Identify and Annotate Variants (TAS-HD) workflow

 - Double-click on the Identify and Annotate Variants (TAS-HD) tool to start the analysis.
 If you are connected to a server, you will first be asked where you would like to run the analysis.

-- In the next dialog, you have to select which data set should be used to identify variants (figure 15.80).
+- In the next dialog, you have to select which reference data set should be used for the analysis (figure 22.80).

 The targeted region file is a file that specifies which regions have been sequenced, when working with whole exome sequencing or targeted amplicon sequencing data.
 This file is something that you must provide yourself, as this file depends on the technology used for sequencing.
 You can obtain the targeted regions file from the vendor of your targeted sequencing reagents.

-- Specify the Fixed Ploidy Variant Detection settings, including a target region file (figure 15.83).
+- Specify the Fixed Ploidy Variant Detection settings (figure 22.83).

 The parameters used by the Fixed Ploidy Variant Detection tool can be adjusted.
 We have optimized the parameters to the individual analyses, but you may want to tweak some of the parameters to fit your particular sequencing data.
 A good starting point could be to run an analysis with the default settings.